 - Housing assistance

-Curry College's PAL program offers a specialized curriculum for students with learning disabilities and attention deficit disorders in addition to their regular coursework.
+Curry College's Program for Advancement of Learning (PAL) offers a specialized curriculum for students with learning disabilities and attention deficit disorders in addition to their regular coursework.
 This curriculum mainly focuses on learning strategies and the learning process in general.
-Students in the program also receive referrals to specialized advisors and technical support.
+Students in the program also receive referrals to specialized advisers and technical support.